Combined analysis of eta meson hadro- and photo-production off nucleons: Reaction Mechanisms

 \section{Reaction Mechanisms}

-In the present work, the $\eta$-meson production processes are treated within a relativistic meson-exchange approach, whose dynamical contents are summarized by the Feynman diagrams displayed in Figs.~\ref{fig:diagram_photo}, \ref{fig:diagram_pieta}, and \ref{fig:diagram_NNeta}, for the reactions $\gamma N \to N \eta$, $\pi N \to N \eta$, and $N N \to N N \eta$, respectively.
-We employ phenomenological form factors at hadronic vertices to account for the structure of the corresponding hadrons.
+In the present work, the $\eta$-meson production processes are treated within a relativistic meson-exchange approach, whose dynamical contents are summarized by the Feynman diagrams displayed in Figs.~\ref{fig:diagram_photo}, \ref{fig:diagram_pieta}, and \ref{fig:diagram_NNeta} for the reactions $\gamma N \to N \eta$, $\pi N \to N \eta$, and $N N \to N N \eta$, respectively.
+We employ phenomenological form factors at hadronic vertices to account for the structures of the corresponding hadrons.

 For the photoproduction process, the total amplitude in the present work is given by the Feynman diagrams displayed in Fig.~\ref{fig:diagram_photo}.
-Gauge invariance of the total amplitude is ensured by a generalized contact current given in Refs.~\cite{NH1,HNK} that follows the general formalism of Refs.~\cite{Haberzettl:1997jg,Haberzettl:1998eq,Davidson:2001rk}.
-This contact term provides a rough phenomenological description of the FSI which is not treated explicitly here~\cite{HNK}.
-The details of the present approach are fully described in Ref.~\cite{NH1}, where $\eta^\prime$-meson production in photon- and hadron-induced reactions was investigated, and they will not be repeated here.
+In these Feynman diagrams, the three diagrams in the lower part are transverse individually while the three diagrams in the upper part are not.
+Gauge invariance of the total amplitude is ensured by the generalized contact current given in Refs.~\citenum{NH04-NH05} and \citenum{HNK06}, which follows the general formalism of Refs.~\citenum{Habe97,HBMF98a,DW01a}.
+This contact term provides a rough phenomenological description of the FSI and is not treated explicitly here~\cite{HNK06}.
+The details of the present approach are fully described in Ref.~\citenum{NH04-NH05}, where $\eta^\prime$-meson production in photon- and hadron-induced reactions was investigated, and they will not be repeated here.
 One new feature in the present work, however, is the inclusion of spin-5/2 resonance contributions.
+For our discussion, we refer the nucleonic current (NUC) to the diagrams shown in the top line of Fig.~\ref{fig:diagram_photo}.
+The meson-exchange current (MEC) and the resonance current contributions correspond to the leftmost diagram and the two diagrams on the right of the bottom line of Fig.~\ref{fig:diagram_photo}, respectively.

 As mentioned in Sec.~\ref{sec:introduction}, the reaction $\pi N \to N \eta$ is calculated within the tree-level approximation.
-To the extent that it is dominated by the $S_{11}(1535)$ resonance contribution, this is a reasonable approximation at least near threshold.
+To the extent that it is dominated by the $S_{11}(1535)$ resonance contribution, this is a reasonable approximation, at least near threshold.
 The total amplitude for this reaction is, therefore, given by the Feynman diagrams displayed in Fig.~\ref{fig:diagram_pieta}.
+Here, the nucleonic current (NUC) corresponds to the first two diagrams on the top line while the meson-exchange current (MEC) and the resonance current contributions correspond, respectively, to the rightmost diagram on the top line and the two diagrams on the bottom line in Fig.~\ref{fig:diagram_pieta}.

-As for the $N N \to N N \eta$ reaction, the total amplitude is calculated within the DWBA,
+As for the $N N \to N N \eta$ reaction, the total amplitude is calculated within the DWBA: